J. K. Rowling: Marriage, divorce and single parenthood

 Rowling sought government assistance and got £69 (US$103) per week from Social Security; not wanting to burden her recently married sister, she moved to a flat that she described as mouse-ridden.
 She later described her economic status as being as "poor as it is possible to be in modern Britain, without being homeless".
 Seven years after graduating from university, she saw herself as a failure.
 Tison Pugh writes that the "grinding effects of poverty, coupled with her concern for providing for her daughter as a single parent, caused great hardship".
 Her marriage had failed, and she was jobless with a dependent child, but she later described this as "liberating" her to focus on writing.
 She has said that "Jessica kept me going".
 Her old school friend, Sean Harris, lent her £600 ($900), which allowed her to move to a flat in Leith, where she finished Philosopher's Stone.

 Arantes arrived in Scotland in March 1994 seeking both Rowling and Jessica.
 On 15 March 1994, Rowling sought an action of interdict (order of restraint); the interdict was granted and Arantes returned to Portugal.
 Early in the year, Rowling began to experience a deep depression and sought medical help when she contemplated suicide.
 With nine months of therapy, her mental health gradually improved.
 She filed for divorce on 10 August 1994; the divorce was finalised on 26 June 1995.

-Rowling wanted to finish the book before enrolling in a teacher training course, fearing she might not be able to finish once she started the course.
+Rowling wanted to finish the book before enrolling on a teacher training course, fearing she might not be able to finish once she started the course.
 She often wrote in cafés, including Nicolson's, part-owned by her brother-in-law.
 Secretarial work brought in £15 ($22.50) per week, but she would lose government benefits if she earned more.
 In mid-1995, a friend gave her money that allowed her to come off benefits and enrol full-time in college.
 Still needing money and expecting to make a living by teaching, Rowling began a teacher training course in August 1995 at Moray House School of Education after completing her first novel.
 She earned her teaching certificate in July 1996 and began teaching at Leith Academy.
-Rowling later said that writing the first Harry Potter book had saved her life and that her concerns about "love, loss, separation, death ... are reflected in the first book".